erichson/NoisyMix/README.md

 ## NoisyMix: Boosting Model Robustness and Accuracy

-NoisyMix is a training scheme that combines data augmentations with stability training and noise injections.
-Models trained with NoisyMix generalize better and show to be more robustnes to common currptions.
-Compared the other data augementation schemes, the advantage is substantial when models are evlauated on ImageNet-C, and ImageNet-R as shown by the following figure.
+NoisyMix is a training scheme that judiciously combines data augmentations with stability training and noise injections.
+Compared to other data augmentation schemes, models trained with NoisyMix generalize better and are more robust to common corruptions.
+In particular, the advantage of NoisyMix is substantial when models are evaluated on ImageNet-C and ImageNet-R, as shown by the following figure.

 <p align="center">
     <img src="figures/cimagenet.png" height="300">